 Money Habit: Earner

-Mr. Executive is an ambitious, highly intelligent and wildly successful Silicon Valley CEO.
+Mr. Executive is an ambitious, highly intelligent and wildly successful SV execute.
 Mr. Executive is a fierce fighter for FIRE (Financial Independence, Retiring Early).
 He and I were in a long-term relationship starting in my senior year of college.
 He was 26 years-old at the time.

 Mr. E had a large CEO salary while I was busting tables and bars like a more typical millennial.
 Due to socioeconomic class differences, age (maturity), work schedules, we separated amicably.
 Our relationship was doomed from the beginning but a refusal to let things fail kept us together for longer than we should have been together.
-He resides in San Francisco and we remain friends till this day.
+He resides in San Francisco and we remain friends.

 Poverty is not a good enough excuse.

 She is my substitute mother despite the fact that she is exactly 1 day younger than me.
 She was my protector in our rough-and-tumble high school.
 Cyn is of Salvadorean descent and a true blue San Franciscan born and bred.
 She did not grow up with a father (jail).
 Cyn is a carefree optimist.
 I’m always baffled by her energy and joy.
 I’m a mope but when she is around I feel instantly happier.

 She is career and faith oriented.
 I will never, ever meet a person as sweet-natured and good-hearted as Cyn.
 It’s a miracle for me to know someone like her and I enjoy her company immensely even though we’re separated a good few hundred miles.

 Cyn isn’t much of a saver but she keeps afloat by being responsible and gainfully employed.

 Happiness is a choice.